 Mid Cornwall · PL26

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Stephen-in-Brannel, that work is shaped by the place itself — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional clay-village terraces and Victorian villas.
+Every St Stephen-in-Brannel project we take on begins with reading the local context — St Stephen is a substantial china clay village west of St Austell, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward Edwardian houses and Victorian villas.

 - Conservation Area